abraunegg/onedrive/readme.md

 A fully featured, free, and actively maintained Microsoft OneDrive client that seamlessly supports OneDrive Personal, OneDrive for Business, Microsoft 365 (formerly Office 365), and SharePoint document libraries.

-Designed for maximum flexibility and reliability, this powerful and highly configurable client works across all major Linux distributions and FreeBSD.
+Designed for maximum flexibility and reliability, this powerful and highly configurable client works across all major Linux distributions, FreeBSD and OpenBSD.
 It can also be deployed in containerised environments using Docker or Podman.
 Supporting both one-way and two-way synchronisation modes, the client provides secure and efficient file syncing with Microsoft OneDrive services — tailored to suit both desktop and server environments.

 ## Project Background